marionlo/100-days-of-code/README.md

 ### Day 70: December 29, 2018
 **Today's Progress**: Today I've continued to work on the responsiveness of my website.
 Worked again on the about me section and finished the mobile version (will improve it later with a D3.js script to feature the tools I use and languages I speak).
 Also finished the projects version for mobile and tomorrow I'll do the contact section.

+### Day 71: 08 January, 2019
+**Today's Progress**: New year, new challenges.
+Needed a small break from coding, but now I'm back!
+Did around 260 lines of code tonight, I've finished the mobile version of my portfolio, landscape and portrait version.
+That was a good coding session :) Tomorrow will continue to work on different media queries, for tablet first.